Microinsurance's Value Proposition: What's In It For You?

 Pioneer Microinsurance has grown from 0.26m to 18m enrolments in just five years.
 This has been achieved largely by maintaining a strong customer-centric focus and fast claims settlements, half of them within two days.

-In February 2019, the Microinsurance Master programme will camp out for two weeks at Pioneer Microinsurance.
+In March 2025, the Microinsurance Master programme will camp out for two weeks in Kenya, Pioneer Microinsurance will join us to present their business case.
 If you want to learn their ‘secret sauce’ to make your own microinsurance practice thrive, apply now.